gggeek/polyfill-xmlrpc/README.md

 - reproducing behaviour of the native extension which is clearly buggy Eg. the native extension will produce invalid xmlrpc requests when specific values are passed to an `xmlrpc_encode_request` call

-For a detailed list of known differences, see comments at the top of file [XmlRpc.php](src/XmlRpc.php).

 Installation and usage
 ----------------------